AlpacaTunnel/alpaca-tunnel/wiki.md

     tunnel and speed up the TCP.

     But Google then published their BBR algorithm.
 It's really fast, and it don't sensitive to delay.
     So I think there is no need to implement the TCP optimization again.
 Use BBR inside the tunnel.
+For example a socks5 proxy or http proxy, or even a TCP based VPN tunnel.

+    Since retrans is unnecessary, I removed it.
+Actually in my experience, I found dup send the packets with a delay can bring more throughput.
+Why with a delay?
+To make two packets less relevant.
+    Send packets with two different paths should have the same effect.

+    Waste a half bandwidth to get a higher throughput, choose your own way.

 #### 5. File path: